timshannon/bolthold/README.md

 ## Queries
 Queries are chain-able constructs that filters out any data that doesn't match it's criteria.
-An index will be used if the `.Index()` chain is called, otherwise bolthold will try all possible indexes simultaneously and return the data from the quickest query, and canceling the rest.
+An index will be used if the `.Index()` chain is called, otherwise bolthold won't use any index.

 Queries will look like this:
 ```Go